George Stevens: 1935–1943: Established director

-The inspiration for Swing Time (1936) originated from Erwin Gelsey's original screen story titled "Portrait of John Garnett."
-In November 1935, Gelsey was hired to adapt his story into a script while Jerome Kern was to compose the music.
-Pandro S. Berman handed Stevens the script then titled Never Gonna Dance and intended as another musical vehicle for Fred Astaire and Ginger Rogers.
-Broadway playwright Howard Lindsay was hired to complete the script, which was then rewritten by Alan Scott.
+The 1936 musical Swing Time was adapted from Erwin Gelsey's original screen story "Portrait of John Garnett".
+In November 1935, Gelsey was hired to adapt the script while Jerome Kern was to compose the music.
+Pandro S. Berman handed Stevens an unfinished script titled Never Gonna Dance, which was written specifically for Fred Astaire and Ginger Rogers.
+Broadway playwright Howard Lindsay wrote another draft of the screenplay, which was then rewritten by Alan Scott and Ernest Pagano.
 It was Kern who proposed retitling the film to Swing Time.

 Astaire plays Lucky Garrett, a dancer and gambler, who arrives in New York with his friend "Pop" Cardetti (Victor Moore) to make $25,000 to prove to his prospective father-in-law, Judge Watson, that he is eligible to marry his daughter, Margaret (Betty Furness).
 However, Lucky falls in love with his dancing instructor, Penny Carroll (Ginger Rogers), and is torn in a love triangle.
-During filming, Stevens bonded well with Rogers, so much so that she wrote in her memoir: "He had an incredible sensitivity to an actress playing a scene.
+During filming, Stevens bonded well with Rogers, so much that she wrote in her memoir: "He had an incredible sensitivity to an actress playing a scene.
 He looked for nuances and was always delighted when I admired something new.
 I was unafraid to express these acting variations with Stevens at the helm, and the results were evident."

 Swing Time premiered in New York on August 28, 1936, to positive reviews from critics.
 Abel Green of Variety wrote the film was "smart, modern, and impressive in every respect from its boy-loses-girl background to its tunefulness, dancipation, production quality and general high standards."
 The film also debuted the song "The Way You Look Tonight", which won the 1936 Academy Award for Best Original Song.